The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

-\begin{defi}[Geometric properties]Let $\calE_0$ a $\Qlbar$-coefficient object $\calE_0$.
-We say that $\calE_0$ is \textit{geometrically semi-simple}, \textit{geometrically trivial} or \textit{geometrically finite} if the associated geometric coefficient object $\calE$ is semi-simple, trivial or finite in $\Coef(X^{(x)},\Qlbar)$.
-Notice that although the object $\calE$ depends on $x$, these properties for $\calE$ depends only on $\calE_0$. \end{defi}
+\begin{defi}[Geometric properties]Let $\calE_0$ a $\Qlbar$-coefficient object over a smooth connected variety $X_0$ over $\Fq$.
+We say that $\calE_0$ is \textit{geometrically semi-simple}, \textit{geometrically trivial} or \textit{geometrically finite} if for one (or equivalently any) choice of an $\F$-point $x$, the associated geometric coefficient object $\calE$ is semi-simple, trivial or finite in $\Coef(X^{(x)},\Qlbar)$.
+When $X_0$ is not connected we say that a coefficient object has one of the previous properties if the restriction to each connected component of $X_0$ does. \end{defi}